Victor-Fiamoncini/open_weather/README.md

-# Open Weather 🌦
+# Meta Weather 🌦

-Weather prediction dashboard, with location search.
-Built with Dart/Flutter.
+Weather prediction dashboard app, with location search.
+Built with Flutter.

 API used in project: https://www.metaweather.com